return-of-modding/ReturnOfModding/docs/lua/tables/gm.md

 ### `post_script_hook(function_index, callback)`

-Registers a callback that will be called right after any game script function is called.
+Registers a callback that will be called right after any script function is called.
+Note: for object functions, use pre_code_execute / post_code_execute

 - **Parameters:**
   - `function_index` (number): index of the game script / builtin game maker function to hook, for example `gm.constants.callback_execute`